Trump Organization Fined $1.6m For Tax Fraud

 Trump is also under investigation for allegedly illegally keeping highly classified documents at his Florida Mar-a-Lago home and obstructing the investigation into the case.

-In the state of Georgia, he faces possible indictment for interfering with voting in the state during the November 202 election, which Trump lost to President Joe Biden.
+In the state of Georgia, he faces possible indictment for interfering with voting there during the November 2020 election, which Trump lost to President Joe Biden.

 And in New York, state Attorney General Letitia James has filed a civil suit against Trump and three of his children, accusing them of fraud by overvaluing assets to secure loans and then undervaluing them to minimize taxes.